cthil/hm-influxdb2/README.md

 Setup the log source:
 * click on the ccu menu item
-* enter the host or ip of the CCU
+* enter the host or ip of the CCU (Attention: No authentification is made.
+So either run locally on the CCU, or disable authentification)
 * enther the buffer size (data points to collect before writing to the database)
 * the configure the data point filter: